barko33/n5bl/about.md

 replace retiring directors at their November General meeting to serve on a calendar year basis.

-The pesent officers of MVRC include a President (Pat Chambers, W6VJT), a Vice President (Bruce Lasley, KI5GUG), a Secretary (Kyle Gesswein, KY2LE), and a Treasurer (Steve Barkes, W5RRX).
+The present officers of MVRC include a President (Pat Chambers, W6VJT), a Vice President (Bruce Lasley, KI5GUG), a Secretary (Kyle Gesswein, KY2LE), and a Treasurer (Steve Barkes, W5RRX).